oldbard/hc-test/README.md

 5th hour:

 Implemented UI.
 (Without the progress)

 Started work on the AI and doc

 	I stopped within the 5 given hours.

 The parts which were difficult:

-	I prepared the InputHadler in a way that I could have used it for the AI.
 	The AI part was difficult because of the lack of time.
 	The animations could have had proper and better transitions.
 Which I had a proper model ready for this.